meltingmettle/MerlinsCrystalBall/README.md

 Framework is laid out as below:
-  Each player is assigned a number 0-9, inclusive, with 0 being the user, 1 being the player directly to his/her left, etc.
+  1. Each player is assigned a number 0-9, inclusive, with 0 being the user, 1 being the player directly to his/her left, etc.
-  Propsed teams
+  2. Votes will be a binary 0/1 system for reject/approve.
+(One voting round looks like: 1100010101
-  Votes will be a binary 0/1 system for reject/approve.
-(One voting round looks like: 1100010101 Mission Objects will consist of the players and return a boolean pass/fail, with both a prediction and an outcome.
+  3. Mission Objects will consist of the players and return a boolean pass/fail, with both a prediction and an outcome.
+    3a.
 A mission input would be (players, with captain first):  input: 34982  output: Success, Prediction: Success.
+     3b.
 If the prediction is incorrect, the program will refactor accordingly, namely, noting that there was likely a spy/no spy on the team.

 Some example plays: (Mission Number:Outcome[0 for fail, 1 for sucess])